doordash scooter AllMicro Mobility Model

 The Real Costs of Running a Scooter for DoorDash

 Forget marketing brochures.
-Here’s what a Dasher actually spends in year one.
+Here’s what a Dasher actually spends in year one, and how it stacks up against the car you’d otherwise drive.

 Upfront purchase or lease